Game Info: Saturday, August 31 at Pensacola Blue Wahoos: 6:05 PM: Blue Wahoos Stadium

 8/29: RHP Darius Vines placed on the Mississippi 60-Day Injured List

-TODAY'S GAME: The M-Braves continue their penultimate road series on Saturday night with game five of a six-game series against the Pensacola Blue Wahoos at Blue Wahoos Stadium.
+TODAY'S GAME: The M-Braves conclude their penultimate road series on Sunday afternoon in the finale of a six-game series against the Pensacola Blue Wahoos at Blue Wahoos Stadium.
 This is the final meeting between the M-Braves and Blue Wahoos.
-Pensacola leads the season series 17-11 and all-time series 138-133.
+Pensacola leads the season series 17-12 and all-time series 138-134.

-ABOUT FRIDAY NIGHT: Cal Conley and Yolbert Sanchez hit solo home runs in the eighth and ninth to break a 2-2 tie and win Friday's game four of the six-game series over the Pensacola Blue Wahoos 4-2.
-Sanchez was 2-for-4, recording his 11th multi-hit game in his last 17, batting .431.
-Cody Milligan smashed a liner past the Wahoos first baseman Josh Zamora, scoring Horne and Quintero to go up 2-1 in the fifth inning.
-Mississippi starter Ian Mejia worked in and out of trouble throughout his outing and left after 95 pitches with two on and one out in the bottom of the fifth inning.
-Mejia gave up two runs on four hits over 4.1 innings with five walks and five strikeouts.
-The M-Braves bullpen was again outstanding, with Parrish tossing 1.2 scoreless innings and 2.0 shutout innings by Patrick Halligan (W, 5-1).
-Conley gave Mississippi the lead 3-2 in the eighth inning on a two-out solo home run on an 0-2 pitch.
-Conley's third home run of the season was the second of the series for the M-Braves.
-Sanchez capped his night with a line drive homer down the left field line to start the top of the ninth inning and increase the lead to 4-2.
-Elison Joseph (S, 5) saved his second game of the series with a scoreless ninth, striking out two and walking one to secure the second win of the set.
+ABOUT FRIDAY NIGHT: The M-Braves scored five runs in the first inning on Saturday, jumped out to a 6-0 lead, and held on for a 7-5 victory over the Pensacola Blue Wahoos at Blue Wahoos Stadium.
+The second-straight win gave Mississippi a 3-2 series edge.
+Cal Conley had another excellent night.
+The M-Braves' leadoff hitter hit the go-ahead home run in Friday's game and reached base safely three times on Saturday, collecting two hits, two steals, and scoring a run.
+Lucas Braun (W, 4-1) continued his strikeout bonanza with eight more on Saturday night but gave up a pair of two-run home runs.
+Braun exited after 6.0 innings, four runs, four hits, one walk, and eight strikeouts.
+Over his last three starts, the 23-year-old right-hander has 28 strikeouts in 19.2 innings.

+WINNING AUGUST: Despite starting August 2-7, the M-Braves posted a winning month by finishing the month 12-6, finishing 14-13 overall.
+In August

+CONLEY JOINS 40-STEAL CLUB: Cal Conley became the fifth player in Double-A to join the 40-stolen base club on Saturday with his 40th and 41st stolen base of the season.
+He joins Justin Dean (47) as the only other M-Braves player to have a 40-steal season in club history.

-STARTING STUDS: M-Braves' starters this season rank sixth in Double-A with a 3.64 ERA.
-Over the last 20 games since August 8, the M-Braves lead Double-A and rank third in MiLB with a 2.31 ERA.
+STARTING STUDS: M-Braves' starters this season rank seventh in Double-A with a 3.66 ERA.
+Over the last 21 games since August 8, the M-Braves lead Double-A and rank fourth in MiLB with a 2.44 ERA.

 SHUTOUTS, DONUTS, AND GOOSE EGGS: Sunday's 4-0 shutout win over Chattanooga was Mississippi's fourth over their last 12 games and 15th of the season.
 The 15 shutouts are T-1st in Double-A and T-3rd in Minor League Baseball.

-FLETCHER'S FEELING GOOD ON THE MOUND AND AT THE PLATE: M-Braves two-way player David Fletcher is 2-1 over his last three starts with a 3.86 ERA (21.0 IP, 9 ER), and at the plate over that same span since August 8, is batting .273 over eight games while playing second bases.
-The knuckleballer and former two-time MLB Gold Glove award finalist with the Angels has made 14 pitching starts and appeared in 46 total games this season for Mississippi.
+FLETCHER'S FEELING GOOD ON THE MOUND AND AT THE PLATE: M-Braves two-way player David Fletcher is 2-1 over his last three starts with a 3.86 ERA (21.0 IP, 9 ER), and at the plate over that same span since August 8, is batting .297 over eight games while playing second base.
+The knuckleballer and former two-time MLB Gold Glove award finalist with the Angels has made 14 pitching starts and appeared in 49 total games this season for Mississippi.

 EMPER0RS RISING: The three newest position player additions to the roster from High-A Rome, Ethan Workinger, David McCabe, and Adam Zebrowski have made an immidiate impact.
 The trio reached base nine times in the 11-1 win in Biloxi on August 18.
-Zebrowski has hit in six of eight games since being added to the roster, batting .276, including a three-hit game on August 18.
-McCabe has been on base 21 times in his last 16 games, posting a .344 OBP.
+Zebrowski has hit in six of nine games, including a three-hit game on August 18.
+McCabe has been on base 21 times in his last 17 games.

 ROSTER SHAKEUP: The M-Braves have made 18 roster moves since July 28.
 On Thursday, RHP Darius Vines was placed on the 60-day Injured list, and on Tuesday, RHP Drue Hackenberg was promoted to Triple-A Gwinnett, and RHP Ryan Bourassa was added from High-A Rome.